jrh3k5/personal-page/README.md

 ```

 The build process:
+1. Installs dependencies automatically if needed (`npm install`)
-1. Processes the HTML template (`index.html.template`) with presentation data from `presentations.yaml`
+2. Processes the HTML template (`index.html.template`) with presentation data from `presentations.yaml`
-2. Converts Markdown blog posts to HTML and generates a blog index page
+3. Converts Markdown blog posts to HTML with full metadata support
+4. Generates blog index pages with thumbnails and social media metadata
-3. Generates the final `index.html` and blog pages in the `dist/` directory
+5. Creates the final `index.html` and blog pages in the `dist/` directory
-4. Copies all static assets (CSS, images) to `dist/`
+6. Copies all static assets (CSS, images) to `dist/`

 ### Build Output